Nirajkumar19/Learn-React/README.md

 # Reconcillation algorithm:-
 - Reconciliation is React's way of diffing the virtual DOM tree with the updated virtual DOM to determine the most efficient way to update the real DOM.
 This process allows React to apply only the necessary changes to the DOM, avoiding the costly operation of updating the entire DOM tree.
 - This is also called Diffing algorithm.

+# Approach to render the UI
+1) Load the website -> Get the data from APIs -> Render the data in the component
+2) Load the website -> Render the component -> Get data from APIs -> Fill the already rendered with new coming data

+For second approach, we use useEffect() hook.
+Because first it render the component and then after finish it, it will again render the data.

+useEffect() -> It takes two argument a. callback function b.
+Dependencies array useEffect(()=>{},[]);

+This callback function will call when the render cycle complete.